JuliaComputing/Multibody.jl/docs/src/rendering.md

 After that, the [`render`](@ref) function is the main entry point to create 3D renderings.
 This function has the following methods:

+- `render(model, prob::ODEProblem)`: this method creates an _interactive_ figure corresponding to the mechanisms configuration at the specified initial condition.
-- `render(model, solution)`: this method creates an animation corresponding to the mechanisms evolution in a simulation trajectory.
+- `render(model, solution)`: this method creates an _animation_ corresponding to the mechanisms evolution in a simulation trajectory.
-- `scene, time = render(model, solution, t::Real)`: this method opens an interactive window with the mechanism in the configuration corresponding to the time `t`.
+- `scene, time = render(model, solution, t::Real)`: this method opens an _interactive_ window with the mechanism in the configuration corresponding to the time `t`.
 Display `scene` to display the interactive window, and change the time by either dragging the slider in the window, or write to the observable `time[] = new_time`.

 ## Colors
 Many components allows the user to select with which color it is rendered.
 This choice is made by providing a 4-element array with color values in the order (RGBA), where each value is between 0 and 1.
 The last value is the alpha channel which determines the opacity, i.e., 1 is opaque and 0 is invisible.